 - If you are not a provider for their insurance plan, or they don’t have insurance, and the client indicates they can’t afford your full fee: Say,”I understand.
-How much do you feel you could afford?” then negotiate an agreeable fee from there, or refer them elsewhere, if necessary.
+How much do you feel you could afford?” then negotiate an affordable fee, or refer them elsewhere.
 You may also say, “while I’m not a provider on your insurance plan, many PPO or POS plans will give some reimbursement when you see any licensed provider.
-Or you might have a MSA/HSA plan at your work that would help pay for your expenses.
-Do you know if you have one of these?”
+Or might you have a FSA /MSA/HSA plan at your work that would help pay for your expenses?”
 At this point, if you really want to land this new client, you can offer to check coverage for them.
-Or you could say, “you may want to call your insurance or benefits dept. and check your ‘out of network’ reimbursement benefit.
+Or you could say, “you may want to call your insurance and check your out-of-network reimbursement benefit for telehealth/in-person sessions.
 You would pay in full at the session, and I would give you an invoice to submit to your plan for reimbursement.”

 - If you are a network provider for their insurance: “Well, good news!
 I am a preferred provider for your insurance, so I will take care of the billing for you, and you may only have to pay a copayment.
-I’d like to call your insurance before we meet to check your coverage, to be sure you don’t have any payment problems down the line.
-Sound good?”
+I’ll need to call your insurance before we meet to check your coverage.”

 - “Let’s look at scheduling.
-This week I have these openings…”
+I have these openings…”

 6) WHERE YOU’LL MEET

 - If in-person: “My office is located at ________.
 Do you need directions?”

 - If telehealth: Give client the video link, or instructions on how the client will get it.

 7) CANCELLATION INSTRUCTIONS